-Selecting the best strategy to employ requires that a Bitcoin Investor have a timeframe in mind for price to drop as well as an idea of what the price should be at the given period.
+Selecting the best strategy to employ requires that a Bitcoin Investor have a timeframe in mind for the price to drop as well as an idea of what the price should be at the given period.
 A few of the employable strategies include:

 The gain which an investor makes using this approach is the difference between the price paid for the option and the striking price of the Bitcoin purchased.
 The downside to taking up this approach is the fact that it becomes worthless if at the expiration date the price of Bitcoin fails to drop below the strike price.

-To achieve this, they can make use of either one of the vertical or horizontal and diagonal approach.
+To achieve this, they can make use of either one of the vertical or horizontal and diagonal approaches.
 Whichever option is taken, the aim is to cap the maximum profit that can be made while enjoying the lower cost of employing the bear spread strategy.

 3. Premium Collection Options Strategy: As long as options do not go up at the end of a given period, Bitcoin investors who employ this strategy are expected to make money.
-Such investors do not own the underlying stock but only involve themselves in the writing of options such as Out of The Money strategy.
+Such investors do not own the underlying stock but only involve themselves in the writing of options such as the Out of The Money strategy.
 The idea behind the use of this tactic is that even when the option expires worthless, the Bitcoin investor is assured of pocketing the premiums.
 The beauty of this approach is that maximum gain equals premiums.

 The small upside protection which it offers bearish traders makes it a good strategy to employ.
 This process can continuously be repeated provided that the market price of Bitcoin remains flat or continues dropping.
 The downside to this option is that loss can be unlimited since there is no limit to how high price can rise when it rebounds.

 Bearish trading with Bitcoin comes with its pros and cons regardless of the approach taken by an investor.
 The most important aspect is to gain insight into the direction of the market in order to apply the best strategy that suits prevailing market conditions.